Regional flags and emblems

 The legislative branch is the Sakhalin Regional Duma, which is the permanent, representative and only legislative body in the region.

-The Sakhalin Regional Duma has 28 deputies elected for five years, with 18 of them running in single-mandate constituencies and the other 10 on lists of candidates nominated by electoral associations.
+The Sakhalin Regional Duma has 28 deputies elected for five years, with 18 of them are elected according to the majority system and the other 10 on lists of candidates nominated by electoral associations.

 The current Sakhalin Regional Duma was elected in September 2012.
 Its term expires in September 2027.